tomharrigan/transporter/README.txt

 Relies on add_theme_support.
 If your theme is not in the above list, add the folliwing to your themes functions.php file: `add_theme_support( 'infinite-transporter' );`

-See installation section for more on getting set up.
+See installation and FAQ sections for more on getting set up.

 == Installation ==